Las Vegas, Speakeasies

 They host celebrities on occasion, and if you are there during the week do NOT miss Karaoke.
 There is a limited song list, because you perform with a live band instead of canned, recorded music.
 Do not pass up this opportunity.
 I’m so sorry Vegas missed my rendition of “Oops, I did it Again” because I quite frankly chickened out.
 Don’t be like me.

 ssn – On speakeasy-style ambiance alone, this is near the top for me.
 It is done so well.
 At first it was a little snobby, but very shortly, we met the people around us, the bartenders got chatty and we had a great time.
-The bar is open seating, but all tables and seating sections were reservation (and bottle service or maybe a spend minimum) required.
+The bar features open seating, but all tables and seating sections were reservation (and bottle service or maybe a spend minimum) required.

 The Barbershop Interior

-Ghost Donkey – The Entrance
+Ghost Donkey – Cosmopolitan

 Upstairs at the Cosmopolitan is a little more hidden, little smaller, little more festive speakeasy.